 The New Covenant is actually one of several covenants mentioned in the Bible.
 The word covenant translates the Hebrew Berith and the Greek Diatheke.
 Both words have the same basic meaning of a treaty, alliance, covenant, contract, or last will.
 Context always determines the meaning of a word.
 There are six explicitly named covenants in Scripture (Noahic, Abrahamic, Mosaic, Palestinian, Davidic, and New Covenant), and two that are implied (the Edenic and Adam).
 There are both bilateral and unilateral covenants.
 A bilateral covenant made God’s blessing or cursing depend on obedience to His stipulations.
 A unilateral covenant meant that God blessed the recipient unconditionally.
 These covenants are here listed:

 The Abrahamic Covenant is the greatest of the biblical covenants.
-It is a unilateral covenant in which God promised Abraham land, seed and blessing (Gen. 12:1-3).
-God gave the promise of blessing to Abraham when he was 75 years of age and nearly 25 years later ratified it with a covenant marked by blood (Gen. 15:17-18).
+It is a unilateral covenant in which God promised Abraham land, seed and blessing (Gen 12:1-3).
+God gave the promise of blessing to Abraham when he was 75 years of age and nearly 25 years later ratified it with a covenant marked by blood (Gen 15:17-18).
 God has not yet fulfilled all the promises given to Abraham.
-Though the Lord has given His promises and ratified them with a blood covenant (Gen. 12:1-3; 15:17-18), they will find their ultimate fulfillment during the millennial reign of Jesus Christ when He returns at His Second Coming after the Tribulation.
-From the Abrahamic Covenant comes the Palestinian Covenant (Deut.
-31:1-10), the Davidic Covenant (2 Sam.
-7:12-16), and the New Covenant (Jer.
-31:31-34).
+Though the Lord has given His promises and ratified them with a blood covenant (Gen 12:1-3; 15:17-18), they will find their ultimate fulfillment during the millennial reign of Jesus Christ when He returns at His Second Coming after the Tribulation.
+From the Abrahamic Covenant comes the Land Covenant (Deut 31:1-10), the Davidic Covenant (2 Sam 7:12-16), and the New Covenant (Jer 31:31-34).
 These three are amplifications of the Abrahamic Covenant.

-Once God decided He was going to covenant with Abraham, then all the biblical covenants would be with Abraham’s physical descendants (Gen. 12:1-3; Rom.
-9:4).
+Once God decided He was going to covenant with Abraham, then all subsequent biblical covenants would be with Abraham’s physical descendants (Gen 12:1-3; Rom 9:4).
 The New Covenant is a difficult subject to understand and some of the finest theological minds have wrestled with it throughout their lives, occasionally reconsidering it.
-When one looks back into the Old Testament and reads about the New Covenant, it is clear from a plain reading of the text that the New Covenant was made exclusively with “the house of Israel and with the house of Judah” (Jer.
-31:31).
-However, the New Covenant was inaugurated by Christ when He went to the cross and shed His blood, and the Christian benefits right now from some of the blessings of the New Covenant—such as forgiveness of sins and the indwelling of the Holy Spirit—because of his union with Christ (Jer.
-31:31-34; Ezek.
-36:26-27; 37:26-27; 1 Cor.
-3:6; 6:19; Eph.
-1:7, 13; 2:11-13).
-Because Jesus is a biological descendant of Abraham (and in the covenant community), then all who live in the Church Age partake of the spiritual benefits of the Abrahamic and New Covenant by virtue of their positional union with Jesus Christ (Gal.
-3:7-9; 26-28; Eph.
-2:11-13).
+When one looks back into the Old Testament and reads about the New Covenant, it is clear from a plain reading of the text that the New Covenant was made with “the house of Israel and with the house of Judah” (Jer 31:31).
+However, the New Covenant was inaugurated by Christ when He went to the cross and shed His blood, and Christians benefits right now from some of the blessings of the New Covenant—such as forgiveness of sins and the indwelling of the Holy Spirit—because of their union with Christ (Jer 31:31-34; Ezek 36:26-27; 37:26-27; 1 Cor 3:6; 6:19; Eph 1:7, 13; 2:11-13).
+Because Jesus is a biological descendant of Abraham (and in the covenant community), then all who live in the Church age partake of the spiritual benefits of the Abrahamic and New Covenant by virtue of their positional union with Jesus Christ (Gal 3:7-9; 26-28; Eph 2:11-13).

-When a Christian partakes of the Lord’s Supper, he is celebrating the fact that he is the spiritual beneficiary of the New Covenant that has been inaugurated by the Lord Jesus Christ who shed His blood on the cross.
+When Christians partake of the Lord’s Supper, they are celebrating the fact that they are the spiritual beneficiaries of the New Covenant that has been inaugurated by the Lord Jesus Christ who shed His blood on the cross.
 The unleavened bread symbolizes the sinless humanity that God the Son added to Himself at the virgin conception when He came in hypostatic union.
 As the God-Man, Jesus lived in perfect righteousness and in His humanity died a substitutionary death on the cross.
-The cup of wine/red juice symbolizes the New Covenant that Jesus inaugurated when He went to the cross and shed His blood for the forgiveness of sins (Matt.
-26:26-28; Luke 22:19-20).
-When writing to the Christians at Corinth, the apostle Paul borrowed the very words Jesus used when He instituted the New Covenant (Luke 22:19-20; 1 Cor.
-11:24-25):
+The cup of wine/red juice symbolizes the New Covenant that Jesus inaugurated when He went to the cross and shed His blood for the forgiveness of sins (Matt 26:26-28; Luke 22:19-20).
+When writing to the Christians at Corinth, the apostle Paul borrowed the very words Jesus used when He instituted the New Covenant (Luke 22:19-20; 1 Cor 11:24-25):

 Charles Fred Lincoln comments further: